We went to Disney, y'all! This week on the show, Melissa from Vegan Disney World joins us to talk about all things vegan in the parks.

 The strawberry sauce really wowed us.
 It's not just a syrup.
 It has actual big chunks of berries in it!
 Do not miss it.

-What we ate at Magic Kingdom
+🐭 What We Ate at Magic Kingdom

-The Vanilla and Coconut contain milk.
+The Vanilla and Coconut contain dairy milk.
 That Coconut Dole Whip is actually the vanilla with coconut flavoring added, but any fruit flavor without vanilla is vegan.

 There was a morning when I forgot to pack granola bars for the kid and I to have for breakfast.
 I popped into one of the shops to see what granola bar-type offerings they have, and many of the Snacks with Character are vegan.
 These are packaged snacks, like granola bars and trail mixes.